-6.31 This project proposes to replace the Boeing 727 aircraft with commercial jet aircraft with greater range and payload capacity.
+5.60 This project proposes to replace the Boeing 727 aircraft with commercial jet aircraft with greater range and payload capacity.

-6.32 In addition to the C-130s, the two Boeing 727s comprise New Zealand's military air transport capability.
-The Boeing 727 is an enabler for the same roles and tasks as the C-130, particularly the deployment and sustainment of NZDF forces on overseas deployments and the evacuation of New Zealand citizens.
-An advantage of the Boeing 727 is its speed, allowing a rapid response if required.
+5.61 In addition to the C-130s, New Zealand requires a strategic airlift capability provided by jet transport aircraft.
+This was previously provided by two Boeing 727 aircraft.
+Strategic airlift is an enabler for the same roles and tasks as the C-130, particularly the deployment and sustainment of NZDF forces on overseas deployments and the evacuation of New Zealand citizens.